A Greener Low Emission Future for Shipping!

-Tonbo Solar Hybrid Marine Ferry
+Tonbo Solar Hybrid Marine Ferry & Medaka Eco Commuter Ferry

-The 'Tonbo' design project aims to bring together the latest in hybrid marine power (HMP) systems with the latest solar panel, power management and lithium battery technologies provided by Corvus Energy.
-This design project was started in late 2010 and the detailed design phase of this project is currently underway.
+The 'Tonbo' design project aims to bring together the latest in hybrid marine power (HMP) systems with the latest solar panel, power management and battery technologies.
+The vessel would also be fitted with the Aquarius Management & Automation System (MAS).